DSPG-Young-Scholars-Program/dspg23businessclimate/README.md

 `git merge template/[branch_to_merge] --allow-unrelated-histories`

 When the template is updated, repeat steps 3-5 only.
+PAY ATTENTION TO CONFLICTING FILE NAMES SO YOU DON'T OVERWRITE YOUR WORK :D.